JIbald/boot-kubernetes/notes/kubernetes.md

 - after application, the unique identifier is now a combination of namespace and name
     - so **there are still pods with the former unique identifier in the former namespace (e.g. default)**

+## Intra Cluster DNS

+Kubernetes automatically creates DNS entries for each service that can be used to route HTTP traffic between services.
+The format is:
+`<service-name>.<namespace>.svc.cluster.local`

 # Chapter 9: Scaling

 # Chapter 10: Nodes